quedicesebas/strava-dark-mode/README.md

 Strava is the most famous platform for tracking running and cycling activities.
 Unlike others, the Apps are not providing a Dark Mode, they're just ignoring it for years.
 With this userstyle now you can apply it.

+Status Feb 2022: THIS IS WORK IN PROGRESS!

 ## Installation

 1. Install the browser extension Stylus for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Firefox](https://addons.mozilla.org/en/firefox/addon/styl-us/), [Opera](https://addons.opera.com/en/extensions/details/stylus/) or Cascadea for [Safari](https://cascadea.app/) to apply this style.